Taritsyn/AutoprefixerHost/src/AutoprefixerHost/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Added support of the Autoprefixer version 9.6.4;
-   Enabled a SourceLink in NuGet package.
+   2. Enabled a SourceLink in NuGet package.

    ============
    PROJECT SITE